Thu, 18 Jun 2026 · LIVE

 Taiwan detects 8 PLAN vessels around its territory

-"8 PLAN vessel operating around #Taiwan were detected up until 6 a.m.
+Sharing the details in a post on X, the MND said, "8 PLAN vessels operating around #Taiwan detected up until 6 a.m.
 (UTC+8) today. #ROCArmedForces have monitored the situation and responded.
-No flight path illustration is provided, as we did not detect #PLA aircraft operating around Taiwan during this timeframe", MND wrote on X.
+No flight path illustration is provided, as we did not detect #PLA aircraft operating around Taiwan during this timeframe."

-In a post on X, the MND said, "7 PLAN vessel operating around Taiwan were detected up until 6 a.m.
+In a post on X, the MND said, "6 PLAN vessels operating around Taiwan detected up until 6 a.m.
 (UTC+8) today.
 ROC Armed Forces have monitored the situation and responded.
-Illustration of flight path is not provided due to no PLA aircraft operating around Taiwan were detected during this timeframe."
+No flight path illustration is provided, as we did not detect PLA aircraft operating around Taiwan during this timeframe."

 China's claim over Taiwan is a complex issue rooted in historical, political, and legal arguments.
 Beijing asserts that Taiwan is an inseparable part of China, a viewpoint embedded in national policy and upheld by domestic laws and international statements.

-Taiwan, however, maintains a distinct identity, functioning independently with its own government, military, and economy.
+Taiwan, however, maintains a distinct identity, functioning independently with its government, military, and economy.
 Taiwan's status remains a significant point of international debate, testing the principles of sovereignty, self-determination, and non-interference in international law, as per the United Service Institution of India.

 — ANI